 Animals of Halcyon

-Much change and new developments have come to the farm since the autumn of 2023.
-With photographs to soon be added, the following is the current list of horses who are used by or have been donated to Halcyon, listed small to large.
-Private boarders and horses in training separate from Halcyon are not included.
+With photographs to soon be added, the following is the current list of horses who are part of Halcyon, listed small to large.
+Private boarders and horses in training separate from Halcyon are not listed.

 Halcyon Horses

-Halcyon Coming in Hot (Cutie), 2016 8.2hh mini Shetland dun gelding
+• Halcyon Coming in Hot (Cutie), 2016 8.2hh miniature dun gelding

-Lightning, 1998 13hh chestnut Welsh cross gelding
+• Lightning, 1995 13hh chestnut Welsh cross gelding (certified as a therapy pony!)

 Select further descriptions and other animals: